-- Under delegated authority from USG, to be responsible for the development and maintenance of the University's central register of risks (the 'Risk Register') in consultation with Risk Owners, Risk Handlers, Heads of Sections/Departments as appropriate, covering strategic and operational risks for consideration and approval by USG, Audit and Risk Management Committee and Council. - To have due regard to the risks associated with the University's implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time-to-time), as relevant to the work of the Group. - 3.
-To review, and update if necessary, all items contained in the Risk Register at least termly, ensuring that all risks are assigned to a 'risk owner' and that appropriate procedures and actions are in place to mitigate risk to an acceptable level. - 4.
-To review termly the University's operational risk registers and if necessary request the register owner to the Risk Management Group meeting to discuss any new, emerging or changing risks. - 5.
+- 1. Under delegated authority from USG, to be responsible for the development and maintenance of the University's central register of risks (the 'Risk Register') in consultation with Risk Owners, Risk Handlers, Heads of Sections/Departments as appropriate, covering strategic and operational risks for consideration and approval by USG, Audit and Risk Management Committee and Council. - To have due regard to the risks associated with the University's implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time-to-time), as relevant to the work of the Group. - To review, recommend updates if necessary, to USG, Audit and Risk Management Committee and Council concerning all items contained in the Risk Register at least termly, ensuring that all risks are assigned to a 'risk owner' and that appropriate procedures and actions are in place to mitigate risk to an acceptable level.

+- 4. To review termly the University's operational risk registers and if necessary request the register owner to the Risk Management Group meeting to discuss any new, emerging or changing risks. - 5.
 To update the Risk Register for any known material changes that occur in between termly reviews. - 6.
 To report to University Steering Group, Audit and Risk Management Committee and where appropriate, Council on all material updates to the Risk Register, on the outcome of the termly review and in relation to other material changes to the risk environment. - 7.
-To provide annual assurance to University Steering Group, Audit and Risk Management Committee and where appropriate, Council, that the University has effective controls in place to protect itself from the risks associated with international activity as outlined in the Universities UK (UUK) guide to managing risks in internationalisation. - 8.
+To provide annual assurance to University Steering Group, Audit and Risk Management Committee and where appropriate, Council, that the University has effective controls in place to protect itself from the risks associated with international activity as outlined in the Universities UK guide to managing risks in internationalisation. - 8.
 To consider the work of the University's Crisis Management Group and how this impacts on the implementation of the University's risk management policy. - 9.
 To consider the risks associated with the University's policies and plans in delivering commitments to equality, diversity and inclusion and meeting the requirements of the public sector equality duty. - 10.
-To advise University Steering Group of any actions necessary to improve the management of risk within the University.

-11. To support and promote the development of institutional capacity for risk assessment and management.
+To proactively undertake a horizon scanning approach aimed at identifying analysing, and anticipating emergency risks, trends, as well as potential challenges and opportunities. - 11.
+To advise University Steering Group of any actions necessary to improve the management of risk within the University. - 12.
+To support and promote the development of institutional capacity for risk assessment and management.